LLNL/Abmarl/docs/src/gridworld.rst

 `````

 Every entity in the GridWorld is a GridWorldAgent (e.g. walls, foragers, resources, fighters, etc.).
-GridWorldAgents are PrincipalAgents with specific parameters that make them usable in
+GridWorldAgents are :ref:`PrincipleAgents <api_agent>` with specific parameters
-a GridWorld Simulation.
-In particular, agents must be given an encoding, which is
+that work with their respective components.
+In particular, agents must be given
-an integer that correlates to the type of agent and simplifies the logic for many components
+an encoding, which is an integer that correlates to the type of agent and simplifies
-of the framework.
-GridWorldAgents can also be configured with an initial position,
+the logic for many components of the framework.
+GridWorldAgents can also be configured
-the ability to block other agents' abilities, and rendering parameters such as shape
+with an initial position, the ability to block other agents' abilities, and visualization
-and color.
+parameters such as shape and color.

 Following the dataclass model, additional agent classes can be defined that allow
 agents to work with various components.
 For example, ObservingAgents can work with
-Observers and MovingAgents can work with the MoveActor.
+Observers, and MovingAgents can work with the MoveActor.
 Any new agent class should
 inhert from GridWorldAgent and possibly from ActingAgent or ObservingAgent as needed.
 For example, one can define a new type of agent like so: